- aged 22 years or older and have a job, or

 - See the assets test for non-homeowners if you are renting or boarding

-- Payment may be deferred when your liquid assets exceed or are $5,500 (if you are single) or $11,000 (if you are a couple or single with dependants)
+- Payment may be deferred when your liquid assets are $5,500 or more (single), or $11,000 or more (couple or single with dependants)

 Residence requirements for Sickness Allowance